torinfo/Edlib/INSTALL_LXD_CONTAINERS.md

 `     Validating h5p package failed.`
 `  - H5P.TwitterUserFeed: Not found in cache, skipping`

 Step 6.
+Create proper symlinks
+The contantauthor also needs proper symlinks into the public fiolder.
+You can create those using php artisisan storage:link.
+It will creaet 3 symbolic links.
+`php artisan storage:link`

+Step 7.
 Enable scheduler Set the following crontab for the apache user

 `crontab -u www-data -e`